|Licences and Costs

 Anglers and hunters must have a Wildlife Identification Number (WiN) before purchasing any licence or Wildlife Certificate.
 The cost is $8.00 and is valid for 5 years.

 At the time of your WiN purchase you will receive a permanent 10 digit WiN.
-A permanent plastic WiN card will be mailed within six weeks.
+A permanent plastic WiN card will be mailed out.

 Renewal of Expired WiNs